sap-tutorials/Tutorials/tutorials/odata-dd-1-origins/odata-dd-1-origins.md

 ## Intro

-*This series of tutorials on OData is to replace the original "Take a Deep Dive into OData" which you may already know, and which we're now retiring.
-We're building out the content of this new series in the open, as a work in progress, and would love to hear your feedback, what you would like to see and what you think of the content as we create it.
-As you can see, it's very early days.
-Please let us know your thoughts on this new mission [via this issue link](https://github.com/sap-tutorials/Tutorials/issues/new?title=Early%20feedback%20on%20the%20new%20OData%20mission&body=Let%20us%20know%20your%20thoughts%20on%20this%20new%20series%20-%20what%20you%20like,%20dislike,%20would%20like%20to%20see.%20Thank%20you!).*

 OData is an open standard that is both a data format and a protocol for consuming and manipulating data in a uniform way.
 It's ISO/IEC approved and managed by the [OASIS organization](https://www.oasis-open.org/).

 OData has its origins in the world of weblogs and syndication, but now serves to power a great deal of the API and integration activities in typical SAP enterprise environments.
 This tutorial will help you understand OData's origins.